aristanetworks/avd/ansible_collections/arista/avd/roles/eos_cli_config_gen/docs/tables/monitor-server-radius.md

         # Use RADIUS Access-Request packets as probes.
         access_request:

-          # Set the username to be used in the access-request packets.
           username: <str>

-          # Set the password to be used in the access-request packets.
           password: <str>
           password_type: <str; "0" | "7" | "8a"; default="7">
     ```